shape-changing-interfaces/MorpheesPlug/README.md

 # MorpheesPlug

 MorpheesPlug is a toolkit to prototype shape-changing interfaces, which are physical interfaces they can change their shapes and/or accept deformation as an input as an interaction method with users [1,2,3].
 MorpheesPlug is built based on shape-changing interface taxonomies [4,5].
+The design process and example applications of MorpheesPlug can be found in our publication at ACM [6].

 [1] Marcelo Coelho and Jamie Zigelbaum.
 2011.
 Shape-changing interfaces.
 Personal Ubiquitous Comput.
 15, 2 (February 2011), 161–173.
 DOI:https://doi.org/10.1007/s00779-010-0311-y